pmeulen/ansible-tools/README.md

 specification for the passwords and certificates to create for the new environment.

 To create a new environment call "create_new_environment.sh" and provide the path to the directory where to create the new environment.
 The [environments/vm](#vmdir) used in the example below already contains an inventory and host_vars files that are suitable for use with Vagrant VM.
 Create the environment using:

 `$ ./scripts/create_new_environment.sh environments/vm`

 This creates a new environment in the "environments/vm" directory.
 When the specified directory does not exists, the directory is created.
 The script will not overwrite any existing files or directories in the specified environment directory.
-Note that you can create an environment directory anywhere.
+Note that you can create an environment directory anywhere, it does not have to be in the same directory tree as the playbooks and roles.

 The "create_new_environment.sh" script:

 - Copies the "group_vars", "handlers", "tasks" and "template" directories from the template
-- Generates a passwords, certificates, a keyszar key and root CA a specified in the "environment.conf in the template.
+- Generates passwords, certificates, a keyczar key and root CA as specified in the "environment.conf in the template.

 Because it does not overwrite existing files, you can rerun the script to generate a password or certificate when the "environment.conf" is updated.